The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 However, the position is slightly different for non-residents in receipt of UK cash dividends, see below.

-Whether a dividend is taxable in the UK depends on the circumstances of the individual and whether the dividend is paid by a UK
+Whether a dividend is taxable in the UK depends on the circumstances of the individual and whether the dividend is paid by a UK resident company or an overseas resident company.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.